cloudmesh-cmd3/cmd3/doc/source/manual.rst

   cm>

-It first prints the plugin that it found and loads the, and than gets into the shell.
-As we use the shell to develop a much larger shell for clouds, we called it cloud mesh.
-However cloudmesh is not yet available for distribution.
+It first prints the plugins that it found, loads them and than starts the shell.
+As we use the shell to develop a much larger shell for clouds (which we call cloudmesh) you will see a welcome message.
+Cloudmesh is available on github at http://cloudmesh.futuregrid.org.
+Please note that cloudmesh is under development and you can actively help us while joining the cloudmesh project.

 Running from the Source Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^